lbl-neutrino/larpixSlowControls/README.md

 	larpix     13762   13743 29 07:11 pts/1    00:00:11 python3 larpix_monitor.py

-If no session is already in progress, go to the /slowcontrols/ directory and run the following python code:
+If no session is already in progress, go to the /slowcontrols/ directory on the Pi and run the following python code:

 	python3 larpix_monitor.py

-If the code is running successfully you will not see a response on your terminal window, but the data will begin to show up on the dashboard (Step 3).
+If the code is running successfully you may not see a response on your terminal window, but the data will begin to show up on the dashboard (Step 3).

 #################################################################################